Skip to main content

 ];

-First, let's get the user's location using the HTML5 Geolocation API and print out the latitude and longitude values:
+First, grab the user’s location using the HTML5 Geolocation API and print the latitude and longitude:

 if (navigator.geolocation) {